 If you’re moving to Fort Worth in the near future, landing a job is most likely on the top of your priority list.
 You’re in luck: between its central location, affordable living and world-class opportunities for business, Fort Worth is among the top career destinations in the world.
 In fact, the Dallas-Fort Worth Metroplex ranks among the top five in the nation for its concentration of Fortune 500 company headquarters.

 Over the last four decades, the Dallas/Fort Worth International Airport has become a multibillion-dollar economic engine for the area.
-The third busiest airport in the world (and tenth busiest international gateway in the U.S.), it’s home to the world’s largest airline and carries over 60 million passengers a year.
+The fourth-biggest airport in the world (and tenth busiest international gateway in the U.S.), it’s home to the world’s largest airline and carries over 60 million passengers a year.
 Almost 60,000 people go to work at the airport each day.

 Some of the best companies to work for in Fort Worth are:

 - BNSF Railway